-You may find it rather odd to have a page devoted to how to purchase shoes, but it is a major issue for parents of children with hemiplegia.
-Many children with hemiplegia wear orthotics (braces) on their foot or feet and finding shoes that are attractive, yet fit with the orthotic is often a challenge.
+You may find it rather odd to have a page devoted to how to purchase shoes, but it’s a major issue for parents of children with hemiplegia.
+Many children with hemiplegia wear orthotics (braces) on one foot and finding shoes that are attractive and fit with the orthotic can be a challenge.

 Buying Shoes – Why is it so difficult?

 - Orthotics rarely work with a high heeled shoe and will usually slip out of sandals.
 They’re usually too slippery to be worn barefoot.
 The most compatible shoe is a closed lace up type shoe, such as an athletic shoe.
 Check with the maker of your child’s orthotic to see which type of shoe they recommend for your child.

 - Kids with hemiplegia often have a smaller foot on one side and require two different sized shoes when not wearing their orthotic.
 Sometimes the orthotic will make up the foot size difference and you can buy one pair of shoes.

 - Ask your orthotist if it’s okay to pull the insole out of the shoe to make room for the brace.

 - Nordstrom Department Store will sell you a left and a right shoe which are different sizes.
 You only pay for one pair of shoes.

 - Brooks brand will sell you two different sizes of shoes for the price of one pair plus an additional $30.
 You order from a local store that sells Brooks, usually a Runner’s store, and they have the shoes shipped to their store.
 You can’t order two different sizes directly from Brooks.